kailash-manasarovar/statement/docs/timeline/2026/june.md

 - My view is that the *queer* business ensured everyone's total OK'ness about the sexualization of minors and it is my view that this was a very intentional weapon forged against the West with the help of the gitano manipulators making money off the caliphate's oil barons since 2012 and earlier.
 - My view is that the Islamicists know very well the arrogance of the West and it's adherents' inability to admit to being tricked in this way, to it's continued detriment.
 - Very smart indeed from the Islamicists, and supported by their terrified attitudes towards their own women and children, hiding them away from everything, just in case the same might happen to them...
 I guess.
+- In the end it was all much more obvious than this, but totally unexpected, and I'm just sorry I gave the Islamicists such a hard time.
+I hope they can forgive me.

 ### Brain-wipe total

-- Obsession has disappeared, I wonder if I imagined everything.
+- My obsession about Anthony disappeared, I wonder if I imagined everything.
 - I guess I got a MASSIVE dose of something, again.
 - But I'm wondering, is my love dead?
 Or was I so ill that I used every resource in my body to stay alive, and that included my fire, my passion.
 - I start thinking about going back to my old life, getting a job, what job, as if that's possible!, and suddenly all my emails are offering me jobs.